AymanJabr/Javascript-Linter-in-Ruby/README.md

 ## Instructions

-1) Clone or download the files
+1) Clone or download the files and unzip them

-2) Open the files and go to the "bin" folder, add to it the javascript file you wish to test
+2) Open the files and go to the "bin" folder, add the Javascript file that you wish to test to the bin folder.

-3) Add your files instead of './mainTest.js'

-4) run "ruby main.rb" inside the bin folder on the command line, make sure to have ruby installed.
+3) On line 9 in the "main.rb" file, instead of "./mainTest.js" add the path to the JavascriptFile you wish to test.

+4) Make sure that you have ruby installed on your local machine, [as seen here](https://www.ruby-lang.org/en/documentation/installation/)

+5) Using a terminal, navigate to the "bin" folder in the main file, and run "ruby main.rb".

+6) This will give you all the errors that the linter has found in your Javascript file.

+## Testing with RSpec
+This Linter implementation makes use of RSpec in order to test each of its linter methods, in order to test the methods with RSpec:

+1) Make sure to have RSpec installed on your local machine, [as seen here](https://github.com/rspec/rspec)

+2) Navigate to the "spec" folder in the main file, using a terminal.

+3) run "RSpec tests_rspec.rb"

+4) The terminal should tell you how many tests passed, how many failed, and why they failed

 ## Author 👤